marshalltj/island-queue-bot/README.md

 >- `<"turnip"/"general">` - Which broadcast channel to update.
 >
 >**Restrictions**:
->- Only Server Admins can use the command.
+>- Only server admins can use the command.
 >- This command can't be sent in a DM.
 >
 >**Description**:
 >
 >Sets the broadcast channels for a server.
 These channels are used when island queue is opened or closed.
 While these channels don't have to be set it is recommended that they are.
-The generalChannel and turnipChannel can be set to the same channel.
+The generalChannel and turnipChannel can be the same.

 ### Timeout
 >**Usage**: `!island timeout <minutes>`